Royaye Ma

 Royaye Ma (رویای ما, A Dream), is a single by Iranian singers, Ebi and Shadmehr, released in 2012.
 In this single singers critic the governing idea of this world which is based on war and cruelness.

 Music video

 The singers released the music video sponsored by Roshen confectionery.
 The video focuses on the children who are main victims of wars.

+Royaye Ma (Live Version)

+This version was performed live in Shadmehr Aghili's concert in support of the revolutionary uprising of 1401 and was released as a single on April 11, 2023.

 Global tour

 Ebi and Shadmehr performed the song in different cities such as: